oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

 #### Different Serving and Monitor Cluster

- If the monitor cluster is different than the serving cluster, make the changes in this section.
+ If the monitor cluster is different from the serving cluster, make the changes in this section.
 Otherwise, skip ahead to `Run the Script`.

  - In the 3rd cell (`User Definitions`) change the variable `SERVING_CLUSTER_EXECUTION = False`
- - If the serving cluster is **different from** the monitoring cluster, the serving cluster needs to be identified
  - Complete the following fields
      - `SERVING_DKUBE_URL` = External IP address for the **serving** cluster in the form:
        - "<code>https://**\<External IP Address\>**:32222/</code>"